 The recovery (population and distribution) goal is to maintain or increase the Western and Eastern Populations to levels sufficient to ensure persistence over time, and to maintain the distribution of the species across the known range in British Columbia....

 Prepared by British Columbia Badger Recovery Team.
 2016.
 Recovery Plan for American Badger (Taxidea taxus) in British Columbia.
 Province of British Columbia, Ministry of Envoronment.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning